Characters: The Wheel Of Time The Shadow And Darkfriends

-- The Antichrist: Sees himself as this, representing The Dark One as a counterpart to The Dragon, who is The Messiah for The Pattern.
+- The Antichrist: Sees himself as this, representing The Dark One as a counterpart to The Dragon, who is the Messianic Archetype for The Pattern.
 He's right.

 - Arch-Enemy: The only one of the Forsaken equal in power to Lews Therin / Rand and the one who has most went out of his way to make their respective lives Hell; took responsibility for Lews Therin killing his family, and at the very least showed up to rub his face in it, even giving him a moment of sanity just so he could comprehend what he had just done.

 - Armchair Military: The Guide notes that during the War of Power, his official rank was Chief Captain-General of the Shadow- despite the fact that he had no military experience and is never recorded to have actually lead troops in person.
 As Moridin, he largely dispenses with even that, leaving the running of the military side of things almost exclusively to Demandred while preparing for his personal confrontation with Rand.